 To further explore this, we test whether difficult-to-value firms perform differently in relation to fake news.
 If investors can identify fake news, this may be the case for more difficult-to-value firms.
 Previously, we used the market capitalization of the firms, and here we expand on other proxies based on Baker and Wurgler (2006, 2007).
 We consider the following firm characteristics: size, return volatility, z-score, asset growth, book-to-market ratio, age, sales growth, and profitability.
 Small-capitalization, volatile, close-to-bankruptcy, high asset growth, high growth, and low-profitability firms are relatively more difficult to value.
-To test this, we download relevant daily US factors developed by Jensen et al. (2023).15 These indicate the difference in stock returns between firms that are hard to value versus easy to value, such as the stock returns of small minus large capitalization firms or the stock returns of high minus low volatility firms.
+To test this, we download relevant daily US factors developed by Jensen, Kelly, and Pedersen (2023).
+These indicate the difference in stock returns between firms that are hard to value versus easy to value, such as the stock returns of small minus large capitalization firms or the stock returns of high minus low volatility firms.
 We use these differences in stock returns as the dependent variable (rather than S&P500) and re-estimate the estimation.
-If the relationship is not influenced by the extent to which a firm is difficult to value (as we stated earlier), the parameter coefficient on the standardized fake news should be insignificant.
-As shown in columns 4 to 11, we indeed find that the parameter coefficients on the standardized fake news are all insignificant.
+If the relationship is not influenced by the extent to which a firm is difficult to value (as we stated earlier), the parameter coefficient on the standardized fake news are all insignificant.
 These results indicate that it is unlikely that the relationship is driven by difficult-to-value firms.